WayScience/cell-health-data/1.segment-data/README.md

 First, we assign a `Cell_ID` to every cytoplasm.
 Then, we create a [matplotlib.path](https://matplotlib.org/stable/api/path_api.html) (polygon) from cytoplasm outlines.
 If any nuclei center coordinates are within the cytoplasm polygon, they are assigned the same `Cell_ID` as the cytoplasm.
-Any cytoplasm that does not have a nucleus associated with it is discarded.
+We discard any cytoplasm that does not have an associated nucleus.
-This assures that segmentation errors are controlled (every cytoplasm must have at least one nucleus).
+This controls for segmentation errors (every cytoplasm must have at least one nucleus).

 ## Step 1: Setup Segmentation Environment